 The International Research Experience for Students (IRES) project is to provide (i) future scientists and engineers with a global, cross-cultural perspective, and (ii) professional growth opportunities through cutting-edge international research training, structured mentoring, and networking opportunities.
 The BIOFLOW IRES project will support 18 US students in three years to conduct collaborative research in vibrant fields of biomimicry and bio-inspired flow research.
 The international training and research will occur at a Korean-government-funded National Creative Research Center, Bio-fluid & Biomimic Research Center (BBRC) at Pohang University of Science and Technology (POSTECH), South Korea.

 The BIOFLOW IRES provides U.S. students collaborative research opportunities in vibrant fields of biomimicry and bio-inspired flow research.
-Benefits include a $5000 stipend for 10 weeks; housing at CSU/UA and POSTECH provided at no charge; up to $500 travel funds between Cleveland/Akron and home city; up to $500 conference travel funds for accepted IRES research presentations.
+Benefits include a $5000 stipend for 10 weeks; housing at CSU/UA and POSTECH provided at no charge; $500 travel funds between Cleveland/Akron and home city; $500 conference travel funds for accepted IRES research presentations.

 Key elements of this project include: